Guide

 QWERTY

 Designed in the 1870s for mechanical typewriters, QWERTY separated commonly paired letters to reduce mechanical jamming — not to minimise finger movement.
 Despite this origin, it remains the global standard with over 90% worldwide adoption.
-All tests on this site use QWERTY by default.
+All typing test modes on this site use QWERTY by default.

 Dvorak